mapprotocol/compass/README.md

 Compass is the Golang implementation of cross-chain communication relayer for MAP Protocol.
 It currently supports bridging between EVM based chains.

+The newly designed compass version contains all the functions required to run the relay node.
+With this tool, you can run nodes on almost all hardware platforms.

 This project is inspired by [ChainSafe/ChainBridge](https://github.com/ChainSafe/ChainBridge)

 # Contents